 Office: Engineering II, Room 320A

-Andri Christodoulidou is a Visiting Assistant Professor in the School of Engineering.
+Andri Christodoulidou is a Visiting Assistant Professor in the College of Engineering.
 Before joining UConn, she has worked as an educator in culturally diverse settings, serving in schools in Cyprus, California, and Connecticut.
 Andri received her Batchelor in Elementary Education from the University of Athens, an MPhil in Educational Research Methods and PhD in Education both from the University of Cambridge, UK.
 Andri holds K-6 Teacher Certifications in Greece and Connecticut.

 Andri’s PhD research was funded by the prestigious and highly competitive Economic and Social Research Council (ESRC) Award (the UK equivalent of the NSF Graduate Research Fellowship Program).
 Also, Andri received the European Cambridge Trust and the Churchill College Duckworth Scholarships.
 Andri’s PhD research had a mixed methods design, including psychometric assessment and innovative methods to explore children’s emotion understanding and perceptions of peer relationships, as well as an assessment of the Test of Emotion Comprehension.
 Andri presented her research at major external peer-reviewed conferences, such as the British Educational Research Association (BERA), the Association for Psychological Science and the European Association for Research on Learning and Instruction (EARLI), and at the University of Cambridge research conference “Kaleidoscope”.